 You are sitting in your doctor’s office after hurting your knee while playing basketball, and they tell you that you have torn your patellar tendon.. now what?
 What is the patellar tendon rupture recovery like?
 To learn more about the anatomy of the knee, go to this video.

-The patellar tendon is a strong tendon that extends down from the thigh muscle (Quadricep) and attaches the knee cap (patella) to the shin bone (tibia).
+The patellar tendon is a strong tendon that extends down from the thigh muscle (quadriceps) and attaches the knee cap (patella) to the shin bone (tibia).
 Its main function is to help straighten the knee.
 This tendon can be torn by a forceful contraction of the quadriceps while performing running or jumping activities.
 It also can be torn by falling directly on the knee.
-In both of these cases the patellar tendon can be partially torn or completely ruptured (torn fully).
+In both cases, the patellar tendon can be partially torn or completely ruptured (torn fully).
 Read this article about tendonitis of the knee

 Not everyone that has this injury is an athlete and may not be looking to get back to sports activities.
 For those people not returning to sports activities, here are some functional things to think about.

 Quick answer, recovery from a patellar tendon rupture is a lengthy process following this surgery because of the tendon's time to heal.
 Patience and hard work will pay off during your road to recovery.
 Your rehab team from JOI will be with you each step of the way to ensure you properly recover and regain your strength and mobility.